proxmox/proxmox-backup/docs/administration-guide.rst

 You can monitor and run :ref:`garbage collection <garbage-collection>` on the Proxmox Backup Server using the ``garbage-collection`` subcommand of ``proxmox-backup-manager``.
-You can use the ``start`` subcommand to manually start garbage collection on an entire data store and the ``status`` subcommand to see attributes relating to the :ref:`garbage collection <garbage-collection>`.
+You can use the ``start`` subcommand to manually start garbage collection on an entire datastore and the ``status`` subcommand to see attributes relating to the :ref:`garbage collection <garbage-collection>`.